Vatsal4040/Vatsal.lol001-Guess-the-Lie/README.md

-Guess the Lie
+# Guess the Lie

-Concept:
+A social reasoning game.

 You are shown three statements.
 Two are true.
 One is a lie.

-Your task is to spot the lie.
+Your goal is to find the lie.

+## Why this game exists
+Guess the Lie is about intuition and reasoning, not trivia.

+The statements are designed to feel believable.
+The challenge comes from doubt, not difficulty.

-How it works:
+## How it works

--10 questions per session

--Questions are shuffled every play

--Increasing difficulty

--Score shown at the end

--“Why this is a lie” explanation after each answer

-Why it’s fun:
+- Each round presents three statements
+- Exactly one statement is false
+- Select the statement you believe is the lie
+- Feedback is given immediately

+There is no timer and no penalty for guessing.

+## Design principles
+- Minimal UI
+- Focus on reading and thinking
+- No distractions
+- Mobile-friendly by default

+## Notes
+- The game relies on wording more than facts
+- Replay value comes from variety, not progression

+## Status
+✅ Locked
--Tests logic and intuition
+Core logic and structure should not be changed.

--Mix of facts, myths, and surprises

--No repetition fatigue